We're 'Connecting a Community'

 East of Otley Development

-If it goes ahead as planned, the East of Otley development will add 700+ homes and a relief road to the outskirts of Otley.
+In 2021 the Otley East Consortium put forward an unsustainable plan for 700+homes and a relief road on the outskirts of Otley.
 It is the largest local development for decades and it is of huge importance to all members of the Otley community.
+The plan is currently in stasis and a further consultation is expected in autumn 2022.

 The East of Otley Action Group (EOAG) was formed to hold the developers to account.
 Along with Otley 2030, and working with Otley Town Council and Alex Sobel MP, EOAG are committed to bringing the whole town together to ensure that the Otley Neighbourhood Plan is respected along with regional and national commitments to tackle the climate, biodiversity and inequality crises that we face.